- Everything HK-47 says. But, lets try to get the good ones.

 PC: How about 'thank you'?

-The Say My Name montage at the end of the Sandral/Matale feud.
+- The Rocky Roll Call at the end of the Sandral/Matale feud.
 Serious situation, hilarious encounter.

 Ahlan: There you are, Shen!